Sleeping too much is bad: truth or myth?

 On the other hand, the body itself may also be showing signs of an undiagnosed health condition.
 Therefore, you need to pay attention to the signs!

 In fact, there are a number of factors that may be responsible for the need to sleep a lot.
-Some of them:
+Between them:

 1. Sleep disorders: Certain disorders - such as sleep apnea - can lead to sleep that is constantly interrupted (and, in turn, not restorative) resulting in a feeling of excessive drowsiness during the day and the need to sleep more hours;